peterducai/etcd-tools/best_practices_book.md

 ETCD hosted on average storage will usually have performance problems when there is more than ~8k of any of objects (like images, secrets, deployments, replicasets, etc..) and they have to be periodically cleaned up, unless you move to fastest storage (with low latency and high sequential IOPS).

 For excessive number of events it's not enough to delete them, but rather it should be identified which pod/operator/pipeline is producing those events.
-Also, creating and deleting too many objects in short time can lead to compaction being triggered too often and this also could have effect on overall performance.
+Also, creating and deleting too many objects in short time can lead to compaction being triggered too often and this also could have effect on overall performance of ETCD.

 ## Namespaces

-By default, there are actually three namespaces that Kubernetes ships with: default, kube-system (used for Kubernetes components), and kube-public (used for public resources). kube-public isn’t really used for much right now, and it’s usually a good idea to leave kube-system alone, especially in a managed system like Google Kubernetes Engine (GKE).
+By default, there are actually three namespaces that Kubernetes ships with: default, kube-system (used for Kubernetes components), and kube-public (used for public resources). kube-public isn’t really used for much right now, and it’s usually a good idea to leave kube-system alone.
 On Openshift we have several openshift- namespaces used for cluster components.

 This leaves the default Namespace as the place where your services and apps are created.

 There is absolutely nothing special about this Namespace, except that the Kubernetes tooling is set up out of the box to use this namespace and you can’t delete it.
-While it is great for getting started and for smaller production systems, I would recommend against using it in large production systems.
+While it is great for getting started and for smaller production systems, it is recommended against using it in large production systems.
 This is because it is very easy for a team to accidentally overwrite or disrupt another service without even realizing it.
 Instead, create multiple namespaces and use them to segment your services into manageable chunks.

 Creating many NS don’t add a performance penalty, and in many cases can actually improve performance as the Kubernetes API will have a smaller set of objects to work with.

 Do not overload namespaces with multiple workloads that perform unrelated tasks.
 Keep your namespaces precise and straightforward.

+### Security

 Namespaces should not be created at will by anyone in the organization.
 Allowing individuals to create namespaces without management will lead to many additional environments.